 I often get asked what camera gear I use to take pictures.
 Obviously, a camera is no good without a photographer, but the opposite is also true!

-I’ve been shooting with Canon SLR’s since I was around 12 years old, with the venerable film AE-1.
+I’ve been shooting with Canon SLR’s since I was around 12 years old, when I started my photography journey with the film AE-1.
 It’s still in the attic actually.
 Maybe one day when I have a burst of nostalgia for shooting film, I’ll dust it off and bring it down.
 In the meantime, this is what I’m currently packing.

 You might find that this is a bit overkill for you, in which case you’ll find my guide to the best travel camera useful.
 Enjoy!

 My Travel Camera Equipment

 After a long while shooting with a crop sensor Canon digital SLR (the 400D, an amazing bit of kit for it’s time), I figured it was time for an upgrade, and I went down the full frame sensor route with the Canon 6D.

 This camera is a stunning bit of kit, with spectacular ISO performance, built in GPS and wi-fi, and outstanding image quality.
 It is missing a few features of its bigger brother, the 5D mk3, but really, for the price difference, you’re unlikely to notice.
 I carry two, to save on lens changes.

 I wrote a full review of this camera from a travellers perspective here.